intelligent-growth-solutions/tech-test-software-engineer/README.md

-## Watering Phase
+## Watering Phases
-Watering Phases work in a similar way but instead of a set of Operations within each Phase, they just have the amount of litres to water on each repetition.
+Watering Phases work in a similar way but instead of a set of Operations within each cycle, they just have a number of litres of water to deliver on each repetition.

 # Recipes API
 Start the Recipes API by running the following command